 - Use only the cleaning cartridges supported by your tape drive.
-These must be high quality cartridges, such as the IBM cleaning cartridge originally supplied with your drive. - Refer to the "Media Selection" for proper cleaning cartridge part numbers and their minimum recommended usage. - Cleaning Cartridges often are specifically designed for specific drive usage, use only the cleaning cartridge specified for the drive being used. - The need to clean a tape drive is often indicated by an message on the tape drives display or by a cleaning indicator, such as an Amber LED on the drive being on solid(not flashing). - Clean the tape drive after any media related error is encountered. - Mark the cleaning cartridge usage counter every time the cartridge is used. - Often it is possible to observe the remaining cleaning material through the cartridge's window and discard the cartridge when fully used.
+These must be high quality cartridges, such as the IBM cleaning cartridge originally supplied with your drive. - Refer to the "Media Selection" for proper cleaning cartridge part numbers and their minimum recommended usage. - Cleaning Cartridges often are specifically designed for specific drive usage, use only the cleaning cartridge specified for the drive being used. - The need to clean a tape drive is often indicated by an message on the tape drives display or by a cleaning indicator, such as an Amber LED on the drive being on solid(not flashing). - Clean the tape drive after any media related error is encountered. - Mark the cleaning cartridge usage counter every time the cartridge is used. - If a cleaning cartridge is used to clean the drive and the cleaning LED is on after the cleaning cartridge is use, it is very likely that the cleaning cartridge has been completely used up(expired) and that it did not clean the tape drive.
+Use a brand new IBM cleaning cartridge to clean the drive again.
+If this cleaning cartridge turns off the cleaning required indication, discard the previously used cartridge as it is expired(used up).